1987 Maryland train collision: Changes for future prevention

 As a result of the wreck, all locomotives operating on the Northeast Corridor are now required to have automatic cab signaling with an automatic train stop feature.
 Although common on passenger trains up until that time, cab signals combined with train stop and speed control had never been installed on freight locomotives due to potential train handling issues at high speed.
 Conrail subsequently developed a device called a locomotive speed limiter (LSL), a computerized device that is designed to monitor and control the rate of deceleration for restrictive signals in conjunction with cab signals.
-All freight locomotives which operate on the Northeast Corridor must now be equipped with an operating LSL which also limits top speed to 50 mph.
+All freight locomotives that operate on the Northeast Corridor must now be equipped with an operating LSL, which also limits top speed to 50 mph.
 Previously, freight locomotives were only required to have automatic cab signals without an automatic train stop feature.

 Also as a direct result of this collision, federal legislation was enacted that required the FRA to develop a system of federal certification for locomotive engineers.
 These regulations went into effect in January 1990.
 Since then, railroads are required by law to certify that their engineers are properly trained and qualified, and that they have no drug or alcohol impairment motor vehicle convictions for the five-year period prior to certification.
 Another effect was that age-old Rule G (The use of intoxicants or narcotics by employees subject to duty, or their possession or use while in duty, is prohibited. — UCOR, 1962) was revamped to:

 Employees are prohibited from engaging in the following activities while on duty or reporting for duty: